azukiapp/insight-keen-io/readme.md

 ### Google Analytics (GA)

-Currently Insight should to be used with GA set up as web tracking due to use of URLs.
+Currently InsightKeenIo should to be used with GA set up as web tracking due to use of URLs.
 Future plan include refactoring to work with GA set up for app-based tracking and the [Measurement Protocol](https://developers.google.com/analytics/devguides/collection/protocol/v1/).

-For debugging, Insight can track OS version, node version and version of the app that implements Insight.
+For debugging, InsightKeenIo can track OS version, node version and version of the app that implements InsightKeenIo.
 Please set up custom dimensions per below screenshot.
-This is a temporary solution until Insight is refactored into app-based tracking.
+This is a temporary solution until InsightKeenIo is refactored into app-based tracking.

 ![GA custom dimensions screenshot](screenshot-ga-custom-dimensions.png)

 ## Collected Data

-Insight cares deeply about the security of your user's data, and strives to be fully transparent with what it tracks.
+InsightKeenIo cares deeply about the security of your user's data, and strives to be fully transparent with what it tracks.
 All data is sent via HTTPS secure connections.
-Insight provides API to offer an easy way for users to opt-out at any time.
+InsightKeenIo provides API to offer an easy way for users to opt-out at any time.

-Below is what Insight is capable of tracking.
+Below is what InsightKeenIo is capable of tracking.
 Individual implementation can choose to not track some items.

-- The version of the module that implements Insight
+- The version of the module that implements InsightKeenIo
 - Module commands (e.g. install / search)
 - Name and version of packages involved with command used
 - Version of node.js & OS for developer debugging